-The Company continues to analyze various alternatives, including refinancing alternatives, potential asset sales and mergers and acquisitions.
-The Company's future success depends on its ability to raise additional capital as discussed above.
+Absent the consummation of the Merger, the Company's future success depends on its ability to raise additional capital as discussed above.
 The Company cannot be certain that these initiatives, or raising additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to it or, if available, will be on terms acceptable to the Company.
 If the Company issues additional securities to raise funds, these securities may have rights, preferences, or privileges senior to those of its common stock, and the Company's current stockholders will experience dilution.
-If the Company is unable to obtain funds when needed or on acceptable terms, the Company then may be unable to continue the commercialization of Twirla, and may also be required to cut operating costs, and forego future development and other opportunities.
+If the Company is unable to obtain funds when needed or on acceptable terms, the Company then may be unable to continue the commercialization of Twirla, and may also be required to cut operating costs, and forego future development and other opportunities or seek bankruptcy protection.

-The unaudited financial statements as of March 31, 2024 have been prepared under the assumption that the Company will continue as a going concern for the next 12 months.
-The Company's ability to continue as a going concern is dependent upon its uncertain ability to obtain additional capital, reduce expenditures and/or execute on its business plan and successfully commercialize Twirla.
-The unaudited financial statements as of March 31, 2024 do not include any adjustments that might result from the outcome of this uncertainty.
+The unaudited financial statements as of June 30, 2024 have been prepared under the assumption that the Company will continue as a going concern for the next 12 months.
+Absent the consummation of the Merger, the Company's ability to continue as a going concern is dependent upon its uncertain ability to obtain additional capital, reduce expenditures and/or execute on its business plan and successfully commercialize Twirla.
+The unaudited financial statements as of June 30, 2024 do not include any adjustments that might result from the outcome of this uncertainty.
 If the Company is unable to continue as a going concern, it may have to liquidate its assets and may receive less than the value at which those assets are carried on the financial statements.